DarkGuy10/ControlPanel.js/README.md

 # ControlPanel.js
-An API wrapepr for ControlPanel dashboard
+An API wrapper for [ControlPanel dashboard](https://github.com/ControlPanel-gg/dashboard) <br>
+ControlPanel provides a dashboard and billing-system for Pterodactyl hosts.